hinto-janai/gupax/README.md

 ### Bundled vs Standalone
 `Bundled` Gupax comes with the latest version of P2Pool/XMRig already in the `zip/tar`.

-`Standlone` only contains the Gupax executable.
+`Standalone` only contains the Gupax executable.

 ---